o3de/o3de.org/content/docs/atom-guide/look-dev/materials/material-type-file-spec.md

     * **softMin**: The minimum value of the property that a user can configure using a slider or similar UI widget.
 However, a user can type in a smaller value manually.
 May be used in combination with `max`, `softMax`, or neither.
     * **softMax**: The maximum value of the property that a user can configure using a slider or similar UI widget.
 However, a user can type in a larger value manually.
 May be used in combination with `min`, `softMin`, or neither.
     * **step**: Indicates the size of the increment to use for sliders or similar UI widgets.
     * **vectorLabels**: Provide a list of labels to use for the elements of a `Vector` type property.
-By default the labels are "X", "Y", "Z", "W".
+By default, the labels are "X", "Y", "Z", "W".
     * **connection**: Defines connections for passing the property value to a shader.
 Each connection defines a connection `type`, a `name`, and optionally a `shaderIndex`.
 The connection is optional, if omitted the property can be connected to shaders by a material functor.
       * **type**: Which type of connection to make:
         - ShaderInput - Connect to a shader constant or shader image in the SRG_PerMaterial ShaderResourceGroup.